yassinmtibaa/pdf-json-converter/README.md

 # PDF to JSON Converter

 A web application that converts PDF files to JSON format and analyzes their content to generate appropriate SQL table structures.
+The application can handle various document types including exam schedules, invoices, receipts, and more.

 ## Features

 - PDF to JSON conversion
-- Document type detection (invoice, receipt, report, contract, form)
+- Document type detection (exam schedule, invoice, receipt, report, contract, form)
 - Automatic SQL table structure generation
+- Exam schedule parsing and display
 - Confidence scoring for document type detection
 - Modern UI with drag-and-drop file upload
 - Real-time analysis and preview